14 Great Apps to Listen to Music Without Wifi (iOS and Android)

 On it, you’ll find more than 50 million songs, and if you’re into Indian music, you’ll love the fact that there are many Hindi artists available through this app.
 This app is available for browsers as well as for both Android and iOS users.

 One of the most popular music streaming apps in the world, Deezer, built its empire through the free music that is made available to millions of listeners worldwide.

-There are, of course, also paid versions, which are ad-free, and you have to buy that if you’re looking for an offline experience.
-But, you can easily get any songs you want for just $6.99 per month and enjoy your favorite music wherever you go.
+There are, of course, also paid ad-free versions, and you have to buy that if you’re looking for an offline experience.
+But, you can easily get any songs you want and enjoy your favorite music wherever you go.

 One of the best-known free streaming platforms in the world, SoundCloud, became famous because it enabled people to upload and present their music to the world freely and easily.
 Nowadays, it’s also one of the most famous listening apps in the world.
 SoundCloud go is a great option for ad-free listening that allows for offline playback.

 It’s available on both Android and iOS platforms and can be used freely if you want to just browse and listen to music.
-But, if you’re looking for offline options, then you have to pay a monthly subscription which is available for $5.99 and $9.99 (both include offline mode).
+But, if you’re looking for offline options, then you have to pay a monthly subscription.

 Evermusic is a great twist for people who have large music libraries at home and want to have access to all of that through their smartphones.

 LiveXLive, former Slacker Radio, is one of the most popular radio apps out there, and for a good reason.
 You can search not just thousands of radio stations worldwide, but you can also search for a specific song or author, and the app will show you all the stations where that music is being played.